Here you can follow the enablement process for getting started with SMS.

 Buy a number if you are accepting incoming SMS messages from customers.
 You do not need to purchase a number if you are only sending outbound SMS messages and your country's regulations do not require otherwise.
 Move on to Sender Names if this is the case.

-To purchase a number via the web interface navigate to Apps > Numbers and use the Buy Number option to get started.
+To purchase a number via the web interface, go to Channels and Numbers > Numbers and select Buy Number to get started.